 Last Updated on by

 This is a review of BNI (Business Networking International), a business networking and referral organization.
 BNI is recognized as the greatest business referral organization.
 This is my personal experience at a local chapter meeting.
-This review is targeted toward local business owners who are looking to grow their business by referrals.
+This review is targeted toward local business owners who are looking to grow their business by giving and getting good referrals.

 My experience with professional networking